The hospice, like all parts of the healthcare community, is committed to care that is sensitive to different beliefs.

 The chaplaincy respects the needs of people of all faiths and none and we provide spiritual care appropriate to the individual.
 The chaplaincy also maintains a rota of specialist ministers (including Bahai, Buddhism, various Christian denominations, Hinduism, Humanism, Islam, Judaism, Paganism and Sikhism) who can advise on how to care best for patients, carers and family members from different faith traditions.

 The expertise that we have acquired in caring for people around the end of life is available to be shared with other health and social care professionals, freely, on request.
-Please contact me, David Knight, the lead Hospice Chaplain, at any time.
+Please contact me, Clare Griffiths, the lead Hospice Chaplain, at any time.

 For general information, we have included below an introduction to some of the many beliefs held by local people.